SkynetLabs/skynet-kernel/libs/libkmodule/README.md

 empty.
 Once a response has been made, the query is considered complete and no further messages can be made related to that query.

+// note: responseUpdate sounds weird since it's sent before a response is made
+// and since response is final, responseUpdate will never happen after response
+// - maybe a different name for responseUpdate ?

 Before a response is made, both the caller and the module can send updates.
 If the caller sends an update, it is called a 'queryUpdate'.
 And if the module sends an update, it is called a 'responseUpdate'.
 Both the queryUpdate and the